cyberbotics/webots/docs/reference/proto-definition.md

 #### Structure

-It lists the fields of the PROTO and defines how these fields impact the underlying object which is defined using base nodes and/or PROTO nodes.
+The PROTO definition lists the fields of the PROTO and defines how these fields impact the underlying object which is defined using base nodes and/or PROTO nodes.

 ```
 PROTO protoName [ protoFields ] { protoBody }